Donald Trump Snaps At ‘Dishonest’ Reporter Who Asked If He Has Silenced Health Experts

 As The Inquisitr previously reported, the coronavirus recently caused its first death in the United States in Seattle, Washington.
 The death comes amid fears of person-to-person community spread, which Fauci noes makes it challenging to track the source of the virus.

-As of now, the total of coronavirus cases is over 60.
+As of now, the total number of confirmed coronavirus cases in the country is over 60.
 The majority of these cases came from outside the country and were not through community spread.